hpc/pavilion2/docs/tutorials/writing_docs.rst

   API documentation is primarily written as part of the code.
 It is organized by hand in documents under ``docs/source``, but the content is generated from doc-strings using Sphinx's autodoc feature.
-Every source file, class, method and function should be documented here.
-Function/methods should have their arguments, return values, and exceptions raised documented.
+Every source file, class, method, and function should be documented here.
+Function/methods should have their arguments, return values, and raised exceptions documented.
-  Public globals, class and instance variables should also be documented.
+  Public globals, class, and instance variables should also be documented.

 Audience
 ````````